RedmondLabUCD/Behaviour-aware-clustering-for-offline-policy-learning/README.md

 # Behaviour-aware clustering for offline policy learning
 Official implementation of paper: [URL]

-## Data
+## Download datasets
-Our datasets can be downloaded from [THIS LINK].
+Our datasets can be downloaded from [THIS LINK](https://drive.google.com/drive/folders/14EYcggpa4KCgRevSe0dh3H3-8leQGIok).
 This link provides multi-behavior datasets with labels, which serve as the ground truth for evaluating clustering results.
 Additionally, it includes the policy trained using stable-baselines3 for generating the multi-behavior datasets.

 ## Using our code
 ### Installation